 Caster should be set to the maximum as it allows for better camber and the steering angle brought by the drift suspension makes sure you can turn on a dime despite this high caster setting.

-For springs, they follow the same logic as antiroll bars, only that your rear springs just be a tad bit softer than the front springs instead of them being fully soft.
+For springs, they follow the same logic as antiroll bars, only that your rear springs are just a tad bit softer than the front springs instead of them being fully soft.
 For ride height, you should always go as low as you can go.

 For damping, drift setups will prefer a stiffer rebound setting (around half to 3/4 of the bar) and a softer bump setting (around 1/4 of the bar).
-This means that the cars will get to lean a lot due to the soft bump settings but immediately straighten out due to the stiff rebound settings.
+This means that the cars will lean a lot due to the soft bump settings but immediately straighten out due to the stiff rebound settings.

-For aero, simply set to their lowest setting as we do not really need them due to aero being largely ineffective when traveling sideways.
+For aero, simply set them to their lowest setting as we do not really need them due to aero being largely ineffective when traveling sideways.

 Brakes should be set to a completely front-biased setting in order to have more control mid-drift and brake pressure to be set to its maximum as well for more aggressive transitions.

-Lastly for our differential settings, we will put both acceleration and deceleration to the maximum as we want our wheels to lock up easily and consistently.
+Lastly, for our differential settings, we will put both acceleration and deceleration to the maximum as we want our wheels to lock up easily and consistently.

 Which Upgrades Should I Prioritize?